-exerts a deadly impact on the Middle East and across the globe.
+The conflict between Israel and Palestine exerts a deadly impact on the Middle East and across the globe.
 Attempts to resolve this schism have proved ineffective and the conflict has only intensified.
 The world has moved increasingly toward deep resignation.
 Something entirely new is called for!

 Transformation, rather than change

-So, what is the source of the conflict?
-TIPP agrees with the assertions of key leaders in both Israel and Palestine that the source of the conflict lies in mutually-contradictory national histories which have developed over time, promoting ideologies that profoundly influence the actions taken by both sides.
+The Israel Palestine Project agrees with the assertions of key leaders in both Israel and Palestine that the source of the conflict lies in mutually-contradictory national histories which have developed over time, promoting ideologies that profoundly influence the actions taken by both sides.

-After over a decade of intense work among authors and historians, the narrative manuscript has been accepted for publication in English, Arabic and Hebrew, and the process of publication is now underway.
+After over a decade of intense work among authors and historians, the narrative manuscript has been accepted for publication by The Hebrew University in Jerusalem.
+The book will be released in English, Arabic and Hebrew, and the process of publication is now underway.

 Read excerpts from A Common Historical Narrative, a labor of love by an international team

 A Common Historical Narrative for Israel and Palestine sets the stage for the possibility of transformational work on the ground in Israel and Palestine.